 - Use Vinegar – For many household situations, vinegar is more effective in preventing mold growth.
 It is because vinegar kills mold spores and also has a bleaching effect, making it perfect for use on wooden benchtops or other surfaces that might get damp from excess moisture in the air.

-- Keep Ventilation Good – Ventilation can prevent excess mold growth by keeping your bathroom or kitchen free of excess water vapor, which encourages the fungi to thrive.
+- Keep Ventilation Good – Ventilation can prevent excess mold growth by keeping your bathroom or kitchen free of excess water vapor, encouraging the fungi to thrive.

 - Be Aware of Surfaces Near Windows – Surfaces such as window sills that get sun exposure are more likely to collect mold spores than other areas because the hotter temperatures and greater humidity encourage fungi growth.
 To prevent this, try to keep windows closed while air conditioning is on (especially during summer) and, if possible, move items away from these surfaces or make sure there’s no problem with any dampness in the room where this might occur.